 Something that comes up more than twice or three times is probably a major theme of your life purpose that you may feel drawn to expressing in a career.
 Something that comes up once or twice may be expressed in a more passive way, in how you are with people and in personal relationships.

-2. Get an Akashic Record reading
+2. Get an Akashic Record Reading

-Mining the Akashic Record for information about your purpose on a soul-level can be useful.
-When I’m looking at someone’s purpose in the Akashic Record, I look at their origins as a soul (which gives many clues about what they’re here to bring and teach others) and also the soul-level strengths your soul has chosen to bring into this incarnation (which are a BIG indicator of your purpose).
+Mining the Akashic Records for information about your purpose on a soul-level can be useful.
+When I’m looking at someone’s purpose in the Akashic Records, I look at their origins as a soul (which gives many clues about what they’re here to bring and teach others) and also the soul-level strengths your soul has chosen to bring into this incarnation (which are a BIG indicator of your purpose).
 Looking at what you’ve been doing between lifetimes is really interesting and helpful.
 And your career should ideally utilize many if not all of the soul-level gifts which come up as significant in your Akashic Record.

 Level 2: Personality